forgedev-br/eslint-config/README.md

-# ESLint configuration used by ForgeDev BR Team
+# ESLint configuration used by ForgeDev Team

 ## Whats included?